tanchunsiong/Zoom_MeetingSDK_Windows_RawDataDemos/LocalRecording/README.md

 ## Getting Started

-The main method, or main entry point of this application is at `MSDK_GetVideoRawData.cpp`
+The main method, or main entry point of this application is at `MSDK_LocalRecording.cpp`

 From a high level point of view it will do the below